Short URL for this page:

 The National Defense Act of June 3, 1916, had provided for a census of American industry, with the purpose of determining just what plants could be converted, either immediately or within a reasonable time, to the manufacture of arms and munitions in enormous quantities.
 This census had collected a great deal of valuable information, but much of this was worth more to other branches of the Armed Services than it was to Naval Aviation.
 What had been sought was priority for government orders at all existing plants, but the fact was that the plants then building aircraft were already working almost exclusively on government orders.
 As far as they were concerned, priority was fully established and therefore the gain to aviation from the survey lay chiefly in learning what other plants might be converted to build aircraft.

 In September, 1916, under the Army Appropriation Act of August 29, a Council of National Defense was created.
 This council was established as the result of the work of the Civilian Industrial Preparedness Committee, made up of prominent citizens who had long recognized the certainty of entry into the war and who had realized that such dreams as that of Mr. Bryan, with his "million men springing to arms," would amount to no more than dreams if there were no arms to which these gallant patriots could spring.
 The Preparedness Committee, after making nationwide surveys and musters of its own, brought impressive statistics to the p107 attention of Congress, which responded by establishing the council in this act.
 Under the law no directing authority was allowed the council but it was given a position from which it could strongly advise those who did have authority.
 Made up of highly qualified experts from all industries, its collective voice was well worth hearing and heeding when it declared that, as between the two Services, "priority should be given to such needs of the Navy as are intended to be completed within one year."
 G. B. Clarkson, in his book, Industrial America in the World War, attributed this decision to the "hypothesis that, as the Navy was on a near war‑footing . . . it should be allowed to complete the comparatively small effort that would effect the transition and get into action at an early date."
 This was a sound enough hypothesis upon the assumption that the Navy would be required to fight a conventional war of fleet actions, because for this its already established supply system appeared adequate if given priority.
 Actually, however, what followed was a war of small craft, surface and air, against submarines, an unforeseen development which involved many changes in material requirements.
 In aviation especially, the priority plan did not solve all the problems because that branch had so little advance information as to its probable needs.
-Moreover, it had to overcome such obstacles in the path of rapid procurement as those which arose from the forehandedness of General Indicates a West Point graduate and gives his Class.Squier in pre‑empting, for the Army, a very large proportion of the nation's existent aircraft-building facilities.
+Moreover, it had to overcome such obstacles in the path of rapid procurement as those which arose from the forehandedness of General Indicates a West Point graduate, Class of 1887: a link to his biographical entry in Cullum's Register.Squier in pre‑empting, for the Army, a very large proportion of the nation's existent aircraft-building facilities.

 To carry out any procurement problem proposed by the National Council or by any one else, money was the first essential and happily this was forthcoming.
 The Appropriations Act of April 17, 1917, added $3,000,000 for Naval Aviation to the $3,500,000 provided August 24, 1916; the Deficiency Act of June 15 added another $11,000,000, and this was further increased by $45,000,000 on October 6, 1917.
 The sum allotted in April was to be spent at the discretion of the President, the June sum at that of the Secretary of the Navy, but the purpose of both provisions was the same.
 The earlier amounts were appropriated shortly before President Wilson drew upon the Council of National Defense to form the War Industries Board, at the head of which he put the shrewd and forceful Bernard J. Baruch.
 This board would prove able to hold a reasonably even balance between industry and government, accomplishing its essential purpose of expediting the production of all the thousands of things needed p108 immediately to fight the war.
 Under circumstances which were certain to make materials scarcer, to use up the limited supply of machine tools, and to restrict the labor market, the delays that actually slowed the war machine would have been far more serious if the "Baruch Board," as it was soon familiarly known, had not been on hand to shorten those delays by prompt decisions and vigorous pronouncements.